There is a saying out there that goes…. “There are two types of stucco houses, one that is cracked and ones that are going to”.

 Sometimes you will see a diagonal type pattern that will signify some other type of issue.
 Theses are usually in the general categories of seismic movements, house settling or shifting, etc.

-The ones that tend to develop around a door or window are the cause the framing in the door or window or due to vibrations in that particular area.
+The ones that tend to develop around a door or window are the cause the framing in the door or window or due to vibrations in that particular area, which I already touched on.

 Some are more serious than others, usually a good rule of thumb is the size and depth of the crack.
-If it is more than 1/8 of an inch wide, then it should be a bit higher on your priority list than smaller ones.
+If it is more than 3/16 of an inch wide, then it should be a bit higher on your priority list than smaller ones and you should investigate the cause.